Onboard your company to Slack

 - Start with broad channel topics, then drill down.

 - Create a guide for naming channels.

-- Share the guide with your team.
+- Share the guide with your workspace.

 - Encourage everyone to stay on-topic.

 We've created an entire guide dedicated to helping you organize and name channels.
 We believe this is essential to building a solid foundation for your workspace — don't miss it!

 Offer training sessions

 Making sure your launch team has a solid understanding of how Slack works is important.
 Here are some ideas for who you can host Slack training sessions with:

 |Executives||Communicate the value of Slack, and the importance of ensuring their organization is aligned on important issues.|